 Also read: 5 QuickBooks Alternatives for SMB Accounting

 Let’s take a closer look at each.

-FreshBooks offer built-in time tracking capabilities that are helpful for project- and case-based businesses where employees track billable hours alongside other project expenses.
+FreshBooks offers built-in time tracking capabilities that are helpful for project- and case-based businesses where employees track billable hours alongside other project expenses.
 The dashboard and project views of these hours help you keep your entire project and individual employees on the right task at the right time.
 Depending on the size of your team, you’ll likely import this data into your accounting system once compiled.

 QuickBooks offers an additional add-on feature that tracks payroll for full or part-time employees.
 Otherwise, you’ll have to enter payroll as an expense, and bill it by categorizing the employee’s service as a product.
-It’s not the the most efficient way to track employee time, so you’ll likely look into other payroll or time clock software to go along with this.
+It’s not the most efficient way to track employee time, so you’ll likely need to look into other payroll or time clock software to go along with this.

 QuickBooks connects to some outside time tracking apps like Google Calendar or TSheets to track billable hours and include these on your invoices.
 The invoice builder in QuickBooks contains a lot of customization features so you have control over the design of your invoices before you send them to clients.
 Include a click-to-pay button on your invoice to let your clients pay directly from the invoice, and set reminders and recurring payments directly from the platform.

 QuickBooks’ inventory features tie in with its accounting software, which means you can enter payments made to suppliers, inventory on hand, and making future orders based on inventory output.
 These features support small-to-medium retail and manufacturing outfits with complicated accounting procedures.
-FreshBooks doesn’t include inventory features.
+FreshBooks doesn’t include any inventory features.

 FreshBooks doesn’t provide accounting in the form of fully automated balance sheets and the like, but if you want to put in some work, you can enter your own data to fill out balance sheets.
 This can be time-consuming, depending on how many clients and projects you run at a given time.

 QuickBooks boasts over 400 native integrations with payment software, your bank, CRMs, e-commerce, and many other software categories to ensure maximum visibility and control over your financial data and sales processes.
-Some other helpful tools like RecieptBank and PayPal keep your transactions updated with necessary details.
+Some other helpful tools like ReceiptBank and PayPal keep your transactions updated with necessary details.

-- Products and Inventory
+- products and inventory

-- Expenses and Purchases
+- expenses and purchases

-FreshBooks reporting centers on profit margin, and their central dashboard shows your periodic input vs. output.
+FreshBooks reporting centers on profit margin, and their central dashboard shows your periodic input versus output.
 Because FreshBooks works best as an invoicing and time tracking tool, the reports focus on payment collection and a couple of tax-related reports.
 The software has filters to help you build more granular reports, and some of the reports are time-based to help you stay on top of your payments due.